-Eddie Van Halen, JImmy Page, Randy Rhodes, Al Dimeola, SRV, Eric Clapton, Jeff Beck, Gary Moore , BB King & just started appreciating Keith Richards & NIle Rodgers.
+Eddie Van Halen, JImmy Page, Randy Rhodes, Al Dimeola, SRV, Eric Clapton, Jeff Beck, Gary Moore , BB King, Keith Richards & NIle Rodgers to name a few.

 My Signature Series "316" Ernie Ball Music Man Guitars .
 Powered by SD 700 watt power amps , Marshall JVM, my very old Roland GP-8 & 4 Custom Marshall Lead 4x12 Cabinets.
 Loud & Proud !